 Have you had a bowl of ramen lately?
 There’s a reason this ancient Japanese dish has become a mainstream phenomenon in Oregon these past several years.
 It’s essentially a big, soulful bowl of broth layered with handcrafted noodles and regionally sourced veggies and protein.
 What’s not to love?

 The broth may be clear and light, or deep and rich with a layer of lip-smacking fat from the roast pork or chicken.
-Veggie ramen also abounds — decked out with marinated soft-boiled eggs, mushrooms, tofu, greens, seaweed and more.
+Veggie and vegan ramen also abounds — decked out with marinated soft-boiled eggs, mushrooms, tofu, greens, seaweed and more.

-There’s another factor: “Portland represents something to Japanese people about craft and dedication, to taking care with what you make and how you live,” observes Lola Milholland, a ramen enthusiast-turned-entrepreneur who launched her own brand of organic ramen noodles, Umi Organic, in 2016.
+There’s also another factor: “Portland represents something to Japanese people about craft and dedication, to taking care with what you make and how you live,” observes Lola Milholland, founder of Umi Organic, ramen noodles made in North Portland with just six ingredients.

 So what makes ramen so special?
 “It’s all about the relationship between the broth and noodles,” Milholland explains.
 The broth needs to coat the noodle without making it mushy, and the noodle should be chewy, springy and have bite.
-Above all they should be “slurpable,” she adds, because Japanese custom is to slurp the whole bowl of piping hot ramen quickly, before it gets soggy.
+Above all they should be “slurpable,” she adds, because Japanese custom is to slurp the whole bowl of piping-hot ramen quickly, before it gets soggy.